-At Native Vinegar Company we specialize in spontaneously fermented, small batch, Chef Inspired vinegars.
+At Native Vinegar Company we specialize in spontaneously fermented, small batch, barrel aged vinegars.

 We believe that using local grains, foraged fruits and plants fermented with native yeast and bacteria from our surroundings can create a unique product expressive of ones terroir.